peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 After about half an hour, I came over a rise only to survey a valley I'd have to cross to reach Navachica.
 It would mean a big descent and another lengthy climb to get across there and I was running low on water.

 One of the biggest differences between the terrain there and back home is the lack of water sources.
-I'd not seen a drop since leaving the village and, with little left in my pack, decided to head back.
+I'd not seen a drop since leaving the village and decided to head back.

 By the time I hit Pico del Cielo for the second time the wind was up and the summit wreathed in cloud.
 I'd spent about an hour in my aborted attempt to find more peaks.
 There were some great views but it didn’t help with momentum.

+>By the time I hit Pico del Cielo for the second time the wind was up and the summit wreathed in cloud.

 I ducked off the summit but missed the path down - what had been an easy ascent became tricky time on the loose rocks.
 Every rock I put my foot on moved beneath it, but there wasn't a good line for a fast scree descent.